 Mental Health First Aid was created in Australia in 2001 by Professor Tony Jorm, a respected mental health literacy professor, and Betty Kitchener, a nurse specializing in health education.
 The program is auspiced at the ORYGEN Research Center at the University of Melbourne, Australia. www.mhfa.com.au

 Adult Mental Health First Aid is intended for a variety of audiences: friends and family of individuals with mental illness or addiction, key professionals (such as police officers, human resource directors and primary care workers), school and college leadership, faith communities, or anyone interested in learning more about mental illness and addiction.
 The core program is tailored for response to the general adult population.

-Youth Mental Health First Aid is designed for adults whom regularly interact with adolescents, but may also be appropriate for older adolescents (16 and older) so as to encourage youth peer to peer interaction.
-Anyone who regularly works or interacts with youth – teachers, athletic coaches, mentors, juvenile justice professionals – may find the course content useful.
+Youth Mental Health First Aid is designed for adults who regularly interacts with youth – teachers, athletic coaches, mentors, juvenile justice professionals.
 The core Mental Health First Aid course has been successfully offered to a variety of audiences including hospital staff, employers and business leaders, faith communities, law enforcement, and the general public.

 We try our very best to make this course as interactive as possible, so we encourage you to dress casually.
 It's also a good idea to dress in layers, as Michigan weather can often lead to unpredictable heating and cooling.